-Juneteenth is a celebration of the end of slavery in the United States.
-It is a celebration of life, liberty and the pursuit of happiness.
-Many black families came to Albion 100 years ago to work at the Malleable foundry.
+It is a celebration of life, liberty, and the pursuit of happiness.
+Many Black families came to Albion 100 years ago to work at Albion foundries, in particular, the Malleable foundry.

 Albion celebrates Juneteenth on the Saturday before Father’s Day.

-This year, 2019, due to the rainy weather, Juneteenth will be held at Washington Gardner School, June 15, 2019, starting at noon.
+Last year, 2019, due to the rainy weather, Juneteenth was held at Washington Gardner School, June 15, 2019, starting at noon.
 Visit the official Facebook page for complete information about the 2019 Juneteenth event:

 Look below for the history of Juneteenth and past photos of some attendees.